Panoor

-Panoor is a Municipality in the district of Kannur in the state of Kerala, India.
-The town is the main market place for the farmer communities in the surrounding regions.
-Panoor is one of the main suburbs of the City of Thalassery.
-Panoor got municipal status when the Government of Kerala decided to upgrade Panoor Grama Panchayat and added with other Panchayats, as Panoor Municipality in 2015.
+Panoor is a municipality in the district of Kannur in the state of Kerala, India.
+The town is the main marketplace for the farmer communities in the surrounding regions.
+Panoor is one of the main suburbs of the city of Thalassery.
+Panoor was granted municipal status in 2015 when the Government of Kerala upgraded the Panoor Grama Panchayat and merged it with neighboring panchayats to form the Panoor Municipality.